Mayne Pharma Erythromycin (Erythromycin)

 - increasingly poor appetite

-- allergic reaction signs (rash, itching, hives, swelling of face/lips/tongue, breathing difficulties)
+- allergic reactions (rash, itching, hives, swelling of face/lips/tongue, breathing difficulties)

 - chest pain